diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 ![](Gomez-Diel-Niche-comparison_files/figure-gfm/plotting%20hyps-1.png)<!-- -->

-The strictly nocturnal and cathemeral results correspond the same to Traditional Cathemeral and Traditional Nocturnal.
-We see the biggest difference in what the Gomez hypotheses called ‘mostly diurnal’ or mostly ‘nocturnal’, the Traditional hypothesis set defines as Traditional Cathemeral.
+In this plot, the Gomez hypotheses are on the x-axis and the frequency they are defined by hypotheses from the Traditional hypothesis set (legend) is on the y-axis.
+We see that the strictly nocturnal and cathemeral results (x-axis) correspond the same to Traditional Cathemeral and Traditional Nocturnal.
+The biggest difference is in what the Gomez hypotheses called ‘mostly diurnal’ or mostly ‘nocturnal’, the Traditional hypothesis set defined as Traditional Cathemeral.
 Why is that?
 That is because to be Traditional Cathemeral only two diel periods need to be used more than a probability of 0.10.
 This occurs under the ‘mostly’ phenotype definitions when the probability threshold for the dominant activity to be between 0.70 and 0.90, which means between 0.3 and 0.10 probability could be within one or two of the other diel periods and thus more than the 0.10 probability threshold.
 Another notable difference is that because the Gomez hypotheses have an unequal definition of Crepuscular with overlapping probability space with Cathemeral, most species and data analysis units defined as crepuscular are defined as Traditional Cathemeral in the Traditional hypothesis set.

 # Haysom et al. 2023 Results Comparison (General)